-Extended Day – This option is provided at the Anderson-South, Kiwanis East II, and North Ridge Crossing Head Start Centers and is available for preschoolers of any age.
-Most children enrolled in the Extended Day option will be self-transports.
-Hours will be approximately 7:45 a.m. – 1:45 p.m.
-Monday and Tuesday or Thursday Friday.
+Extended Day – This option is provided at the Anderson-South, Kiwanis East II, L.T.
+Ross, and North Ridge Crossing Head Start Centers.
+Transportation is not provided for the Extended Day option.
+Children will attend approximately 7 1/4 hours/day, four days a week.

-Note: Due to COVID-19, children under 18 months of age will only be served in the virtual program.
-All early children attending center-based programs will be enrolled in the extended-day option.
+Note: All early children attending center-based programs will be enrolled in the extended-day option.

-Home-Base and Virtual Options– A home visitor or teacher conducts a weekly virtual visit with the parent and child and provides information and guidance to the parent to support the child’s learning.
+Home-Based– A home visitor conducts a weekly in-person visit with the parent/guardian and child in the family’s home and provides information and guidance to the parent to support the child’s learning.

-Extended Day – This option is provided at the Anderson-South, Kiwanis East II, and North Ridge Crossing Head Start Centers and is available for early children between 18 months and 3 years of age.
-All children enrolled in the Early Head Start Extended Day option will be self-transports.
-Hours will be approximately 7:45 a.m. – 1:45 p.m.
-Monday and Tuesday or Thursday Friday.
+Extended Day – This option is provided at the Anderson-South, Kiwanis East II, and North Ridge Crossing Head Start Centers and is available for children under 3 years of age.
+Transportation is not provided for children enrolled in the Early Head Start Extended Day option.
+Children will attend approximately 7 1/4 hours/day, four days a week.

-If you have turned in a complete application, with shot records, current up to date physical examination and income, we send all this information to the main office.
-The applications take some time to process once all the necessary items are received.
-If you have not heard anything after 2 weeks of turning in the application, please call the Head Start office @ 865-522-2193 and ask to speak with an Enrollment Specialist.
+If you have not heard anything after 2 weeks of submitting an on-line interest form, please call the Head Start office @ 865-522-2193 and ask to speak with an Enrollment Specialist.